logo for better-photographs.com

 Colin's aim is to capture how the immediate environment often determines human behaviour.

-He is an Associate of the RPS Travel Group where he enjoys the company of many like-minded photographers.
+He is a Fellow of the RPS Travel Group where he enjoys the company of many like-minded photographers.

 Colin Howard